-Our Janome MC200E embroidery machine (right) has a USB port; it can upload your digital designs and bring them to life in fabric and thread.
+Our Janome MC200E embroidery machine (right) has a hoop that spans 6¾" and a USB port; it can upload your digital designs and bring them to life in fabric and thread.

 Our Matter and Form 3D scanner, the size of a shoebox, will scan small objects that fit on its six-and-a-half-inch turntable.
 Using reflected laser light and two cameras, it creates a 3D file that you can edit, remix, and ultimately recreate on a 3D printer.

 Simon Steamcat, drawn and shaded by Sarah Roeske on the STEAMworks Monoprice tablet!

 Come learn how!
 Book a session with an expert STEAMpunk.
 Planetary scene tablet-drawn here by a 14-year-old.

 It's not so much a DIY tool, usually, but we do offer lamination services during most of the library's open hours.